beingforthebenefit/victr-code-test/README.md

 ## Configuration

 Database credentials should be placed in `application/config/config.php` using `application/config/config.php.example` as a template.
+The database schema can be found in `framework/database/schema.sql`.

 ## License